 They say TV advertising is dying and Seth Godin says it’s a form of interruption marketing, but I still say it’s worth testing, especially if you sell “mainstream” products like clothes, shoes, computers, vitamins, etc. Here’s how I’d do it:

 - Register a new domain name so you can exclusively track your TV ads success.
 For example, if you sell t-shirts online at CoolTShirts.com then register BuyCoolTShirts.com and use that as the website link you show in your TV ads.
-Setup a domain forward at your domain name registrar (such as GoDaddy) and make the redirect a Google Analytics trackable link.
+First, compare different hosting providers like HostGator vs GoDaddy and Bluehost for example.
+Then setup a domain forward at your domain name registrar (such as GoDaddy) and make the redirect a Google Analytics trackable link.

 - Setup Google Analytics tracking for orders and traffic so you can see which visitors ordered as a result of seeing your TV ad.
 See this blog post for more info.